lacework/terraform-azure-activity-log/examples/multiple-tenants/README.md

 }
 ```

-For detailed information on integrating Lacework with Azure see [Azure Compliance & Activity Log Integrations - Terraform From Any Supported Host](https://docs.lacework.com/onboarding/azure-compliance-and-activity-log-integrations-terraform-from-any-supported-host)
+For detailed information on integrating Lacework with Azure. see [Azure Compliance & Activity Log Integrations - Terraform From Any Supported Host](https://docs.lacework.com/onboarding/azure-compliance-and-activity-log-integrations-terraform-from-any-supported-host).